 The regular material care she requires (feeding, diaper changing, dressing) has become more rote, easier.
 The occasional instances of momentous mess: filling the back seat of the car with a gravy-sheet of her vomit, removing her diaper off and shitting someplace untoward, topping something she previously didn’t have access to are shocking and frustrating.
 The peaks of the emotional care she requires (the endless corrections, how she fights and flails when we’re only trying to provide the aforementioned material care, the occasional, exceptional moments when she’ll scream in negating defiance of everything) can be maddening, can make it feel like we’re trapped in this circuit of miscommunication where each simply can’t get the other to understand or –more frustrating still- all the moments where she does understand –now- but will choose to do the dangerous opposite with a giggle or a scream, all the tantrums which can ratchet up seemingly without ceiling and any time I slip away from my expected parental zen calm can strike at me like I’m a failure as a Dad… yeah, that all sucks.
 The fact that these outbursts are punctuated by genuine hurts, by innocent tenderness, by the joy of discover and learning and play makes raising my 22 Months old daughter feel manic-depressive, a folie a deux that will morph into some other form right around the time I get a handle on it.

 I understand and can appreciate why people use the phrase ‘terrible twos’ but -for me- I want to avoid the stickiness of the label.
-Sure, different developmental stages will be hard in unique ways and sometimes creating naming conventions for these can help us converse about things but I want to avoid prophesizing doom because there’s no surer way to discover it.
+Sure, different developmental stages will be hard in unique ways and sometimes creating naming conventions for these can help us converse about things but I want to avoid prophesying doom because there’s no surer way to discover it.
 Better for me to say that my daughter will require whatever care she needs for as long as she needs, which I will give if I’m capable, which I won’t if I’m not.
-As with all things, all that is required of me is that I do my *best* day in and day out; and if I stumble, if I fall short of that on Tuesday then I rise to try again on Wednesday.
+As with all things, all that is required of me is that I do my best day in and day out; and if I stumble, if I fall short of that on Tuesday then I rise to try again on Wednesday.
 And what a blessing-curse it is to say I will give the best of me everyday.

 Ellie is bright and shining and active and fierce and strong and popular in all the places she frequents, with all the people she regularly interacts with.
-She loves to play and and explore and dance and splatter color wherever it does (or does not) belong).
+She loves to play and explore and dance and splatter color wherever it does (or does not) belong).
 Her once near perfect fearlessness has diminished somewhat, it’s like sometimes (rarely) she’s looking for things to feel anxious about; a tangle of shadows cast on the wall, or a bit of mud clinging to her palm, the lips of a goat questing for a quarter’s worth of kibble in her hands.

 She loves hugs and cuddles, kisses and fist bumps that end in me mouthing an explosion noise (unless she doesn’t); she’s working on sharing and talking about her feelings and the navigation between what she wants and our sometimes denials; having no concept why this but not that is ok… perhaps occasionally enraged by how capricious and arbitrary all the rules can feel.